JWSTAustralianDataCentre/JWST_DataReductionWorkshop_Nov2025/README.md

 `setup_jwst_poetry_environment.sh: line 5: pip: command not found`

 You'll need to work where you have a python installation, whether that's in a conda environment or your base system python.
+If you are working in a conda environment, make sure it has python version 3.12 or above.
+If it doesn't, make a new conda environemnt using

+`conda create -n jwst python=3.12`

+And try running the bash script again.

-#### Other useful software
+#### Other software we'll use during the workshop

 -   Download and install the [Astronomer’s proposal Tool](https://www.stsci.edu/scientific-community/software/astronomers-proposal-tool-apt "https://www.stsci.edu/scientific-community/software/astronomers-proposal-tool-apt")